Back to the archive

 Session -> Product view weak

-Usually a landing-intent mismatch, navigation friction, or collection discovery issue.
+Usually a landing-intent mismatch, navigation friction, weak collection structure, or poor first-click clarity.

 Product view -> Add to cart weak

-Commonly offer clarity, variant friction, pricing confidence, or media trust issues.
+Commonly offer clarity, variant friction, pricing confidence, delivery uncertainty, or media trust issues.

 Cart -> Begin checkout weak

-Often caused by surprise cost visibility, CTA ambiguity, or low trust.
+Often caused by surprise cost visibility, CTA ambiguity, weak urgency, or low trust.

 Begin checkout -> Purchase weak

-Payment UX issues, mobile input friction, or trust gaps are typical drivers.
+Payment UX issues, mobile input friction, coupon distraction, or trust gaps are typical drivers.

 In one anonymous audit, the team assumed the PDP was the problem, but the largest friction sat at checkout start on mobile traffic after a shipping-message change.
 Focusing on the right step fixed the roadmap immediately.